danielaparker/jsoncons/doc/Tutorials/Basics.md

 json booklist;
 is >> booklist;

-// Use a JsonPath expression to find
+// Use a JSONPath expression to find
 //
 // (1) The authors of books that cost less than $12 json result = json_query(booklist, "$[*][?(@.price < 12)].author");